Are you considering adding an American Cocker spaniel to your family?

 Overview of the American Cocker spaniel

-The American Cocker spaniel, originally bred as a gun dog, is one of the oldest breed of dogs native to the United States.
+The American Cocker spaniel, originally bred as a gun dog, is one of the oldest breed of dogs that are now native to the United States.

 Known for its intelligence and sweet disposition, this breed comes in two varieties — the show or bench-type and working type — which differ in characteristics like coat length and waist length.